The complete list of ecommerce upsell and cross-sell offers

 The golden rule of upselling

-No matter what type of offer you use, always ask yourself this important question: does this make the customer’s experience better?
+No matter what type upsell technique you use, always ask yourself this important question: is it making the customer’s experience better?
 You want shoppers to feel like you’re using upsells to add value to their purchases, not trying to get more out of their pockets.

 Be tactful and only offer products when you genuinely think they'll make customers happier.